Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ### Notes

-Desktop mode shows 1 double width / double height container next to a 2 rows of 1 column on top of 1 row of three columns
+Desktop mode shows one double-width, double-height container next to two rows of one column on top of one row of three columns.

-Mobile Phone and Tablet mode show 1 double width / double height row on top of one row of 2 columns.
-A show more button to expand to another group of double width / double height on top of one row of 2 columns.
+Mobile Phone and Tablet mode show one double-width, double-height row on top of one row of two columns.
+A show more button expands to another double-width, double-height row on top of another row of two columns.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)